yueli711/COVID-19/README.md

 This repository includes code for processing data and the analyses done for the paper "SARS-CoV-2 Early Infection Signature Identified Potential Key Infection Mechanisms and Drug Targets." `covid19_total.Rmd` script has code for the results described in the paper.

+# What is this repository for?

+We used the 'DESeq2' R package to normalization the reads count and find out the differetially expressed genes.

 # Datasets

 You will need the following datasets for running all the codes: